MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/nc-d3dkmddi-dxgkddi_monitordescriptorset_acquirenextdescriptorinfo.md

 req.lib:
 req.dll:
 req.irql: PASSIVE_LEVEL
+targetos: Windows
+tech.root: display
+req.typenames:
+f1_keywords:
+ - "d3dkmddi/pfnAcquireNextDescriptorInfo"
 topic_type:
  - APIRef
  - kbSyntax
 api_type:
  - UserDefined
 api_location:
  - d3dkmddi.h
 api_name:
  - pfnAcquireNextDescriptorInfo
 product:
  - Windows
-targetos: Windows
-tech.root: display
-req.typenames:
 ---

 # DXGKDDI_MONITORDESCRIPTORSET_ACQUIRENEXTDESCRIPTORINFO callback function

 ## -description

 The <b>pfnAcquireNextDescriptorInfo</b> function returns the next descriptor in a monitor descriptor set, given the current descriptor.

 ## -parameters

-### -param hMonitorDescriptorSet [in]
+### -param hMonitorDescriptorSet

 [in] A handle to a monitor descriptor set object.
 The display miniport driver previously obtained this handle by calling the <a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/content/d3dkmddi/nc-d3dkmddi-dxgkddi_monitor_getmonitordescriptorset">pfnGetMonitorDescriptorSet</a> function of the <a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/content/index">Monitor interface</a>.

-### -param pMonitorDescriptorInfo [in]
+### -param pMonitorDescriptorInfo

 [in] A pointer to a <a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/content/d3dkmdt/ns-d3dkmdt-_d3dkmdt_monitor_descriptor">D3DKMDT_MONITOR_DESCRIPTOR</a> structure that is the current descriptor.
 The display miniport driver previously obtained this pointer by calling <a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/content/d3dkmddi/nc-d3dkmddi-dxgkddi_monitordescriptorset_acquirefirstdescriptorinfo">pfnAcquireFirstDescriptorInfo</a> or <b>pfnAcquireNextDescriptorInfo</b>.

-### -param ppNextMonitorDescriptorInfo [out]
+### -param ppNextMonitorDescriptorInfo

 [out] A pointer to a variable that receives a pointer to a <a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/content/d3dkmdt/ns-d3dkmdt-_d3dkmdt_monitor_descriptor">D3DKMDT_MONITOR_DESCRIPTOR</a> structure.
 The structure is the next descriptor in the set.

 ## -returns

 The <b>pfnAcquireNextDescriptorInfo</b> function returns one of the following values.